MojosBeans100/CI-MS5-loveplants/README.md

 - The Django [unit test library](https://docs.djangoproject.com/en/3.2/topics/testing/overview/) was used for unit tests
 - The Django allauth library was used for user authentication.

-## APIs
-Two APIs were implemented into the project.

 ## Other Libraries
 - Bootstrap 5.0 (https://getbootstrap.com/docs/5.0)
-The project uses the bootstrap library for some UI components in the website (Buttons, Card, Carousel, Modal, Pagination, Navbar),
+The project uses the bootstrap library for some UI components in the website (Buttons, Card, Carousel, Modal, Pagination, Navbar)
 - Postgres (https://www.postgresql.org/)
-The deployed project on Heroku uses a Postgres database,
+The deployed project on Heroku uses a Postgres database
 - Gitpod (https://gitpod.io/)
 Gitpod was used as an IDE for the project.
 - Github (https://github.com/)